sourcegraph/handbook/content/departments/talent/process/index.md

 1. We want our hiring process to be fair to all candidates.
    - We recognize that the way a job description is written can plan a key role in promoting positive Diversity & Inclusion efforts.
 In fact, countless studies have shown that certain demographics are less likely than others to apply if they don’t meet 100% of the outlined qualifications.
 Because of this, our job descriptions focus on the **impact** a candidate will make in the role versus a long list of requirements that have historically impeded underrepresented candidates from applying, resulting in a larger and more diverse candidate pool.
    - We ask a consistent set of questions to each candidate so that we can objectively measure performance across candidates.
-   - We leverage [BrightHire](./guide_to_using_brighthire.md) to record our interviews, ensuring there is an objective record of the interview that can be referenced when making a hiring decision.
+   - We leverage [BrightHire](../tools/guide_to_using_brighthire.md) to record our interviews, ensuring there is an objective record of the interview that can be referenced when making a hiring decision.
    - All interviewers submit written feedback independently before being able to see feedback from other interviewers.
 Feedback may not be edited after submission.
    - We maintain a consistent hiring [decision process](#decision-making-process) for all candidates.
 1. Hiring managers own the hiring process for their team.
-   - Hiring managers are encouraged to partner with their assigned Recruiter](hiring/how_recruiting_interfaces_with_hiring_managers.md#the-talent-team) to experiment to learn how to improve their hiring process.
+   - Hiring managers are encouraged to partner with their assigned recruiter to experiment to learn how to improve their hiring process.
    - The handbook is kept up-to-date with our learnings and current norms.
 If something is missing from the Handbook, please Slack @hiring.

 ## How recruiting interfaces with hiring managers